regregex/OS126/README.md

 - The paged ROM indirection routine places one byte less on the stack
 - OSBYTE calls to write to I/O memory avoid causing a dummy read cycle before the write, which upsets some hardware
+- OSFILE with A=0 (save file) reads data only from the source processor
 - Main memory is cleared faster on power up or 'critical' BREAK
 - Locations &02CF, &02D0 and &02D1 are not touched
 - Locations &C4 and &CB are unused while the CFS or RFS is active
 - RFS file searching and `*CAT` terminate when an RFS ROM is present in slot 0 (thanks to J.G.Harston)
 - Semantically transparent optimisations
-- 141 bytes cleared in the main section + 1 existing = 142 bytes free
+- 142 bytes cleared in the main section + 1 existing = 143 bytes free
 - 21 bytes cleared in the top page

 The free space is placed at the end of the \*command table, currently